gromacs/gromacs/docs/user-guide/environment-variables.rst

         Disables the direct GPU communication in multi-rank parallel runs even when build and simulation setup support it.

+``GMX_ENABLE_NVSHMEM``
+        Enables GPU kernel-initiated communication using NVSHMEM in multi-rank parallel runs when build and simulation setup support it.

 ``GMX_ENABLE_STAGED_GPU_TO_CPU_PMEPP_COMM``
         Use a staged implementation of GPU communications for PME force transfers from the PME GPU to the CPU memory of a PP rank for